 Nobody wants to put themselves down in front of someone they’re trying to impress.
 The key is to be honest but still try to highlight the ways that you are working to overcome your weaknesses.

-Being able to recognize your weaknesses and identify ways that you can address them is a strength in and of itself.
+Recognizing your weaknesses and identifying ways to address them is a strength in and of itself.
 You don’t want to panic and give a hasty answer to this question, so we recommend coming to the interview prepared with some weaknesses to discuss.

 If you do draw a blank when asked about your weaknesses, don’t rush it!
 Take a breath and give the best answer you can, even if you need to think for a moment.